 COMPETENCY AREAS AND STATEMENTS MINIMAL COMPETENCIES STANDARDS (10 hours) D. SERVICE MANUALS AND COMPUTER-BASED INFORMATION SYSTEMS Understand, apply, and evaluate the contents of service manuals and computer-based information systems as important sources of reference to a drive train technician.
 Describe the metric system of measuring length.
 Describe the metric system of measuring weight.
 Describe the metric system of measuring volume or capacity.
 Describe the relationships between various metric system linear units of measurement, such as millimeters, centimeters, and meters.
 Describe the relationships between various metric system units of weight such as milligrams, grams, and kilograms.
 Describe and demonstrate problem-solving techniques for various metric system measuring problems involving addition, subtraction, multiplication, and division.
 Describe and demonstrate measuring techniques of objects using metric system measuring tools common to the trade.
 Describe and demonstrate problem-solving techniques for geometric problems that apply to auto repair and maintenance.
 Describe and demonstrate problem-solving techniques for algebraic problems that apply to auto repair and maintenance.
+Describe and demonstrate problem-solving techniques using percentages.
 Describe and demonstrate techniques for reading and interpreting graphs.
-Describe and demonstrate techniques for reading and interpreting graphs.
 Describe and demonstrate techniques for using a calculator.
-Describe and demonstrate techniques for using a calculator.
 Describe the different types of service manuals.
+Describe the different types of service manuals.
 Describe and demonstrate the use of Service manuals.
-Describe and demonstrate the use of CD-ROM (compact disc) and web-based search engines in finding auto technical information.
 Describe the advantages of using CD-ROM and web-based search engines over service manuals in finding auto technical information.
+Describe the advantages of using CD-ROM and web-based search engines over service manuals in finding auto technical information.
 Career Ready Practice: 1, 11 CTE Anchor: Communications: 2.3 Technology: 4.1, 4.2, 4.6 CTE Pathway: C2.6, C4.3 (2 hours) E. TOOLS AND EQUIPMENT Understand, apply, and evaluate the policies and procedures for using drive train tools and equipment in accordance with federal, state, and local safety and environment regulations.
 Identify and demonstrate the proper use, maintenance, and storage techniques for the general shop hand tools.
 Identify and demonstrate the proper use, maintenance, and storage techniques for the general shop equipment.
-Identify and demonstrate the proper use, maintenance, and storage techniques for the following specialty tools and equipment for medium and heavy truck drive trains: 3/4" drive pinion nut sockets aligning studs - 3/8", 1/2", &amp; 5/8" c. axle shaft removal tool Career Ready Practice: 1, 4 CTE Anchor: Health and Safety: 6.3 CTE Pathway: C2.2, C2.3
+Identify and demonstrate the proper use, maintenance, and storage techniques for the following specialty tools and equipment for medium and heavy truck drive trains: 3/4" drive pinion nut sockets aligning studs - 3/8", 1/2", & 5/8" axle shaft removal tool Career Ready Practice: 1, 4 CTE Anchor: Health and Safety: 6.3 CTE Pathway: C2.2, C2.3